-The afternoon programs provide enriching extended day services for Addlestone families.
+The full-day (AM and PM programs) provide enriching extended day services for Addlestone families.
 A school lunch is served to all children staying for the afternoon.
 Lunch is served in classrooms.

-The afternoon programs are NOT DROP-INS; parents register children for regular attendance and specify the days of the week on which they will attend.
+The afternoon programs are NOT DROP-INS; parents register children for regular attendance.
+Attendance options are Monday through Friday, Tuesday and Thursday, or Monday, Wednesday, and Friday.

-SLEEPERS (AGES 18 MONTHS TO 2 YEARS)
+SLEEPERS (AGES 12 MONTHS TO 2 YEARS)

-The sleeper groups participate in a "quieting" time after lunch, in which bedding is put out, toileting handled, and children are settled in for a nap to calming music.
-Napping lasts approximately two hours, and children are awakened by 3:00 pm.
+The sleeper groups participate in a "quiet" time after lunch, in which bedding is put out, toileting handled, and children are settled in for a nap to calming music.
+Napping lasts approximately two hours.
 Preparation for departure includes toileting/diapering, putting away bedding and a story when time permits.

-Each sleeper needs a tri-fold, plastic mat and a small blanket (crib size).
-Each Friday, your child's bedding will be bagged to go home.
-Please wash the bedding over the weekend and return it eachMonday.
+Each sleeper is provided a tri-fold, plastic mat. and a small blanket (crib size).
+Children's bedding will be sent home weekly to be washed.